 Then, talk to her about how that difference is actually a strength.

 Finally, explain to her that strong character and the skills necessary for leadership build over time.
 Everyone is a unique expression of His creativity, including her.

-Have an awesome day!If you’re looking for ways to dive deeper into connecting with your daughter and helping her gain perspective and purpose in her own life, be sure to check out our upcoming video series, Nurturing Her Unique Voice.
-Email us at [email protected] for more information.
+Have an awesome day!If you’re looking for ways to dive deeper into connecting with your daughter and helping her gain perspective and purpose in her own life, be sure to check out my FREE video series, 3 Keys To Unlocking Her True Potential.
 I can’t wait to share these topics with you.
 They have transformed my approach to motherhood and mentoring my girl . . .